kingepic84/symphony-language/README.md

 Added intellisense to `call`, `goto`, and `if-goto`, such that when you press tab or enter, it now gives you a lit of functions/labels to choose from.

+### 1.2.1

+Fixed a big where commented functions and labels were being included in the autocomplete.

 **Enjoy the Extension!**